CBEP-SoCB-Details/CBEP_OA/Analysis/Diurnal_Analysis.md

 Note also that we do not include linear predictor main effects for the seasons here.
-That is because we know, *a priori*, that the average deviation from daily averages is zero, so there is intercept term.
+That is because we know, *a priori*, that the average deviation from daily averages is zero, so there is an intercept term.

 ``` r
 system.time(ph_gam <- gam(ph_res ~  s(hh, by = Season, bs='cc'),